sundeepbassi/The-Wellbeing-Retreat/README.md

 The Tutor Support helped me to sort out the initial technical issues with Gitpod especially with the Git Push error that Jo from Belgium helped me to sort out.

-The Information about the five planes of User Experience Design are accredited to Jesse James Garrett as displayed in the UXD part of the code Institute course.
+The Information about the five planes of User Experience Design are accredited to Jesse James Garrett as displayed in the UXD part of the Code Institute course.
 This part of the course I found very useful especially in trying to understand what the user wishes to get from a service or website.
 This helped me to think about the users needs more clearly.

 Differentiating between User Experience and User Interface in the technology sector is attributed to Emil Lamprecht and Dee Scara from the Careerfoundary.
 Excellent video explaining the two roles in the industry.